Skip Global navigation and goto content

 Environmental Health Services

-On January 24, 2000, Florida Department of Health rule, Chapter 64E-19, Florida Administrative Code (F.A.C.) and Section 381.0075, Florida Statutes (F.S.) became effective.
-Florida Department of Health in Brevard County Environmental Health Services is responsible for the sanitary and safety requirements related to the design, operations and maintenance of body piercing salons and temporary establishments within Brevard County.
-Temporary establishments shall meet the same requirements as salons at fixed locations and may operate no more than fourteen consecutive days in conjunction with a single event or celebration.
+Florida Department of Health in Brevard County Environmental Public Health Services (DOH-Brevard) is responsible for the sanitary and safety requirements related to the design, operations and maintenance of body piercing salons and temporary salons within Brevard County under Chapter 64E-19, Florida Administrative Code (F.A.C.) and Section 381.0075, Florida Statutes (F.S.).
+Temporary salons shall meet the same requirements as salons at fixed locations and may operate no more than fourteen consecutive days in conjunction with a single event or celebration.

-Any person wanting to conduct body piercing in Brevard County must submit a completed Form DH4120 Application for Body Piercing Salon License and applicable fee of $170.00 ($150.00 state rule designated/$20.00 county fee resolution) to the Florida Department of Health in Brevard County Environmental Health Services and be granted a license prior to operation.
-The permit year runs from October 1 to September 30; first year licenses are prorated on a quarterly basis, please contact our office for further details.
-Licenses must be renewed annually; failure to renew on time will result in the assessment of a $100.00 late fee.
-To operate a temporary establishment you must submit Form DH4120 and applicable fee of $95.00 ($75.00 state rule designated/$20.00 county fee resolution).
+To apply for a Body Piercing Salon in Brevard County you must submit a completed Form DH4120 Application for Body Piercing Salon License and applicable fee of $170.00 ($150.00 state rule designated/$20.00 county fee resolution) to DOH-Brevard and be granted a license prior to operation.
+The permit year runs from October 1 to September 30; first year licenses are prorated on a quarterly basis.
+Licenses must be renewed annually; failure to renew prior to October 1 each yearwill result in the assessment of a $100.00 late fee.
+To operate a temporary salon you must submit Form DH4120 and applicable fee of $95.00 ($75.00 state rule designated/$20.00 county fee resolution).

 Body piercing does not include the use of a mechanized, pre-sterilized ear-piercing system that penetrates the outer perimeter or lobe of the ear or both.